 Buffalo National River

 The Buffalo River was the first designated national river in the United States in 1972.
-It runs across the state for over 135 miles and in the lower stretches the area around the river is managed by the National Park service.
-There are plenty of opportunities for exploring the immense and sublime scenery through hiking, canoeing, and fishing expeditions.
-There are huge rock formations, caverns and bluffs along the river as it meanders through the Ozark Mountains and Fitton Cave runs for 17 miles.
-The area played an important role in the pioneer era and during the American Civil War, as well as being home to herds of elk.
+It runs across the state for over 135mi (217km), and in the lower stretches, the area around the river is managed by the National Park Service.
+Visitors have plenty of opportunities to explore the immense and sublime scenery through hiking, canoeing, and fishing expeditions.
+Huge rock formations, caverns and bluffs sit along the river as it meanders through the Ozark Mountains, and Fitton Cave runs for 17mi (27km).
+The area played an important role in the pioneer era and the American Civil War, as well as being home to herds of elks.

 Little Rock River Market

 The River Market area of Little Rock on the Arkansas River is one of the most vibrant and dynamic areas of the city.
-Since the 1990s the area has seen large amounts of investment and is now full of libraries, residential developments, and markets.
-Over $300 million was poured into the project, which is centered around Ottenheimer Market Hall, over 100,000 square feet of open space for stalls.
-The area hosts food events and farmers markets, and concerts.
-Don’t forget to check out the art installations as well, including a sculpture by Dale Chihuly.
+Since the 1990s, the area has seen large amounts of investment and is now full of libraries, residential developments and markets.
+Over $300 million was poured into the project, which is centered around Ottenheimer Market Hall.
+The area has more than 100,000sqft (9,290sqm) of open space for stalls and hosts food events, farmers’ markets and concerts.
+Don’t forget to also check out the art installations, including a sculpture by Dale Chihuly.